triton-inference-server/server/docs/protocol/extension_generate.md

     responses through `/generate_stream`.
-    * If the request fails before inference begins, then a JSON error will be returned with `Content-Type` of `application/json`, similar to errors from other endpoints and the status code should correctly reflect an error.
+    * If the request fails before inference begins, then a JSON error will be returned with `Content-Type` of `application/json`, similar to errors from other endpoints with the status code set to an error.

 ### Generate Request JSON Object